 The competition began in 2003.
 At the first 168 Film Festival, thirteen films screened in Evans Chapel at Bel Air Presbyterian Church to a standing room only crowd.
 "I am sure that some of those folks came to see how bad these short films based on Bible verses would be," said Ware, "But, they came and saw how good they were and it created a buzz in both churches and in the filmmaking community."

-There were fifty-three entries the second year and in the first ten years, over 600 films have been screened, launching careers and changing lives all over the USA and in over 20 countries.
+There were fifty-three entries the second year and in the first ten years, over 600 films had been screened, launching careers and changing lives all over the USA and in over 20 countries.
 "168" films have touched people in places as diverse as Indonesia, Kyrgyzstan, Kenya, Russia, Azerbaijan, Japan, China and many others.
 We are excited to energize filmmakers to produce art that celebrates the truth of God's Word.